 Creative collaboration in higher education driving social change toward wellbeing, hope and an end to exploitation and human trafficking

 In 2014, Lori DiPrete Brown of the Global Health Institute and Soyeon Shim, Dean of the School of Human Ecology, were working together to create a new women’s wellbeing initiative on UW’s campus.
-As part of that process, they invited Araceli Alonso and Jean Geran, both of whom had extensive experience with human trafficking, to dream of ways such an initiative could address the challenges posed to women’s wellbeing by the scourge of sex trafficking in Wisconsin and around the world.
+As part of that process, they invited Araceli Alonso and Jean Geran, both of whom had extensive experience related to human trafficking, to dream of a project that could address the challenges posed to women’s wellbeing by sex trafficking in Wisconsin and around the world.
 The larger effort became the 4W Initiative (Women, Wellbeing in Wisconsin and the World).
-And with the support of the Diermeier Family Foundation, several UW colleagues and interested community partners like Jan Miyasaki of Project Respect in Madison were able to come together to create an innovative program designed to function as a platform of knowledge and action on issues of human trafficking for sexual exploitation.
+With the support of the Diermeier Family Foundation, several UW colleagues and interested community partners came together to create an innovative project designed as a platform of knowledge and action on issues of sex trafficking.

-Social Transformations to End Exploitation and Trafficking for Sex or STREETS was launched in 2015 as one of 4W’s pillar projects with the goal of amplifying the voices of survivors of human trafficking in higher education and serving as a research to practice bridge both locally and globally.
+Social Transformations to End Exploitation and Trafficking for Sex or STREETS, was launched in 2015 as one of 4W’s pillar projects with the goal of amplifying the voices of survivors of human trafficking in higher education and serving as a research-to-practice bridge.
 In 2016, the existence and initial work of STREETS helped recruit a promising young researcher, Lara Gerassi, to the faculty of the Sandra Rosenbaum School of Social Work.
 Lara leads the STREETS research agenda which has expanded significantly under her leadership.

 STREETS also has become a core project of the UNESCO Chair on Gender, Wellbeing and a Culture of Peace at UW-Madison.
-The UW-UNESCO Chair focuses directly on women’s right to live healthy lives and to access education and knowledge.
-In addition, it cuts across all other UNESCO priorities, specifically ‘dignity’ recognizing that women’s empowerment and women’s rights remain a challenge and that they should benefit from and be included fully in the progress of societies; ‘justice,’ based on our conviction that working towards the promotion of women’s wellbeing entails building long-lasting peace and true democracy, and advancing towards the elimination of diverse forms of structural violence women are subjected to; and ‘partnership’ addressing North-South transnational collaborations and inter-sectoral approaches at the local, national, regional and global levels as the most efficient means to implement change.
+The UW UNESCO Chair focuses directly on women’s right to live healthy lives.
+In addition, it cuts across all other UNESCO priorities, specifically ‘dignity’ recognizing that women’s empowerment and women’s rights remain a challenge; ‘justice’ based on our conviction that working toward women’s wellbeing requires building long-lasting peace and true democracy, and eliminating diverse forms of structural violence against women; and ‘partnership’ addressing North-South transnational collaboration and inter-sectoral approaches at the local, national, regional and global levels.

 The work of STREETS has evolved over time to build on the strengths of our team, our students, and our partners.
 Several elements have emerged that set us apart.
-From the beginning, we sought to integrate art and artistic expression into all aspects of our work as core components of wellbeing.
-We use trauma-informed methods that we call a circle of care which allows us to combine academic rigor and feminist emotion toward deeper connection and mutual learning.
-Our trusted survivor friends have taught us the importance of cultural humility for understanding their diverse needs especially for those from indigenous, racial, and other minority groups whom we seek to honor.
+From the beginning, we have integrated art and artistic expression into all aspects of our work as core components of wellbeing.
+We use trauma-informed methods that we call a Circle of Care which allows us to combine academic rigor and feminist emotion toward deeper connection and mutual learning.
+Our trusted survivor friends have taught us the importance of cultural humility for understanding their diverse needs, especially for those from indigenous, racial, and other minority groups whom we seek to honor.
 The work is never done and we continue to learn, grow and teach – grateful for our many partners whose contributions have made the work shine.